MrPlusGH/NPlusMiner/README.md

       Since version 4.0 NPlusMiner integrates an AutoUpdate feature.

+   Auto Ban miners

+        There are cases where some miners might fail in some systems.
+	I such cases, NPlusMiner will ignore this miner after a count of failure.
+	Default value for max failure is 3 and can be changes in Config.json.
+	"MaxMinerFailure":  3 - set to 0 to deactivate autoban.
+	Bans are only valid for a session.
+NPlusMiner will retry the miner on restart.

    Pause Mining

         Ability to pause miners while keeping other jobs running (pause button)